alphagov/govuk-design-system/src/components/radios/index.md

 You can add hints to radio items to provide additional information about the options.

+Keep each hint to a single short sentence, without any full stops.
+Screen readers will read out the entire text when users interact with an item.
+This could frustrate users if the text is long.

+Do not use links in hint text.
+While screen readers will read out the link text when describing the item, they usually do not tell users the text is a link.

 {{ example({ group: "components", item: "radios", example: "hint", html: true, nunjucks: true, open: false, size: "s" }) }}

 ### Radio items with a text divider